-Technical analysis ("TA") officially died on April 21st, 1982, the day stock index futures first appeared on the Chicago Mercantile Exchange.
+Technical Analysis officially died on April 21st, 1982, the day stock index futures first appeared on the Chicago Mercantile Exchange.

-Ever since stock index futures were introduced, the stock market’s behavior has become more volatile in the short-term due to the tremendous leverage that traders can use to their advantage (or demise).
+Ever since, the stock market’s behavior has become more volatile in the short term due to the tremendous leverage that traders can use to their advantage (or demise).

-You should pay attention to the S&P 500 futures market because it controls the stock market.
+You should start paying attention to the S&P 500 futures market because it's what really controls the broader stock market.

-The tail that wags the dog...or maybe more like Captain Smith at the helm of the Titanic.
+It's "the tail that wags the dog" so to say...or maybe more like Captain Smith at the helm of the Titanic.

 So why did technical analysis die that day?

 (Personally, I don’t think it was ever alive)

 It was the leverage provided by these new stock index futures - it changed everything.

 The markets instantly became more volatile.